-3.2.2 High future (2040) demands with and without EC constraints the most-updated information readily available except for larger municipalities (i.e. Bitou, Knysna, Greater George, Greater Mossel Bay, Oudtshoorn and Worcester) where the projections were based on recent planning and/or feasibility studies of individual water supply schemes, which accounts for about 50% of the total water requirements projected for the WMA.
+3.2.2 High future (2040) demands with and without EC constraints

+The projected 2040 "high-growth" water demands were super-imposed on the present-day model configurations and monthly flow sequences (each 90 year in length).
+The 2040 urban/industrial surface water requirements for all towns throughout the WMA were sourced from the "Situation Assessment Report" produced as part of the Breede-Gouritz Catchment Management Strategy Study (Golder, 2016), which is the most-updated information readily available except for larger municipalities (i.e. Bitou, Knysna, Oudtshoorn and Worcester) where the projections were based on recent planning and/or feasibility studies of individual water supply schemes, which accounts for about 50% of the total water requirements projected for the WMA.
 Municipalities representing 90% of the projected water volumes being used for the range of urban centres or communities that resort under them, were invited to confirm the projections, or alternatively to comment or to provide alternate water projections.
+Updated water demands and projections received from Greater George, Langeberg, Overstrand and Mossel Bay Local Municipalities were incorporated.